mjoras/sconepro-quic-protocol/draft-joras-sconepro-quic-protocol-alt.md

 guidance for new versions in Section 9.6 of that document.

 # Frames
-The payload of a SCONEPRO QUIC packet consists of a sequence of frames.
+The payload of a packet using this QUIC version consists of a sequence of frames.
 Frames consist of a type field optionally followed by type specific payload.

 ## Padding Frame